 Love this chilli?
 Why not try my vegetarian chilli, made using chickpeas and lots of vegetables.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kind-friendly inspiration on Pinterest and Instagram.

-- 400g 14 oz can of kidney beans - drained and rinsed.
+- 400g 14 oz Can Kidney beans drained and rinsed

 - Heat the oil, over a medium heat, in a large sauce pan and add the onion and celery.
 Sauté for a few minutes until the onion starts to turn translucent.

-- Add the garlic, chopped pepper and spices.
-Give it a good stir and allow it to cook for a couple more minutes, stirring occasionally.
+- Add the garlic & bell pepper, stir and allow it to cook for a couple more minutes, stirring occasionally.

 - Turn the heat up and add the minced beef.
-Break the meat up in the pan and keep stirring, for about ten minutes, until browned all over.
+Break the meat up in the pan and keep stirring until browned all over.

-- Add the remaining vegetables, the puree and the passata.
-Bring to the boil and then reduce the heat and allow to simmer for at least an hour with the lid on.
+- Add the remaining ingredients (tomato paste, passata, beef stock, zucchini, eggplant and beans).
+Bring to the boil, reduce the heat to a simmer and cover.
+Cook for at least one hour.
 You should check on the pan occasionally to make sure the sauce isn't drying out or catching on the bottom of the pan.
-If it is add a little more passata.
+If it is add a little more stock.

-- I chop the vegetables with the skin still on but if you have child that doesn’t like “bits” you could peel and grate the vegetables instead.
-If you do this they should go un noticed.
+- If you have a child that doesn’t like “bits” you can peel the vegetables before grating/chopping.
+If you do this they should go unnoticed.